g3tsyst3m/g3tsyst3m.github.io/_posts/2026-06-26-How to Create a Makeshift C2 with Claude Code as the Operator.md

 cloudflared tunnel route dns remote-agent init-vps.yourdomain.com
 ```

 The listener and init endpoints both point to port 8080 but are routed by hostname.
-This split lets us apply different Cloudflare WAF rules to each -- agents can always reach `/c2/beacon` on agent-vps, but the MCP endpoint (mcp-vps) gets locked down to your operator IP only.
+This split lets us apply different Cloudflare WAF rules to each.
+Agents can always reach `/c2/beacon` on agent-vps, but the MCP endpoint (mcp-vps) gets locked down to your operator IP only.

 One `cloudflared` process handles all three subdomains from one outbound connection.
 The VPS has zero open inbound ports.
-No firewall rules to manage, no SSL certificates to renew -- Cloudflare handles TLS termination at their edge.
+No firewall rules to manage, no SSL certificates to renew.
+Cloudflare handles TLS termination at their edge.

 Rather than running cloudflared as a separate service, `listener.py` spawns it in a background thread on startup, so when systemd starts the listener, the tunnel comes up with it automatically.